cbourke/ComputerScienceI/notes/1268-Fall2026/155H/04-loops.md

   i++;
 ```

-* THere are missing brackets so the `while` statement only binds to the `printf` statement: infinite loop
+* There are missing brackets so the `while` statement only binds to the `printf` statement: infinite loop
 * Solution: always (even if you don't need to) use brackets!

 ## Misc